 Why would Jesus say in John 8:28, "I do nothing of myself?"
-If he is God, can't he anything he wants?
+If He is God, can't He do anything He wants?

 Basic Christian theology teaches that Jesus is both divine and human at the same time.
 In other words, Jesus has two natures: God and man.
 We find support for this in the verses that say that "the Word was God and was with God," (John 1:1) and that "the Word became flesh and dwelt among us," (John 1:14).
 Also, Col. 2:9 says that in Jesus "dwells all the fullness of the Godhead and bodily form."
 Therefore, Jesus is both divine and human in one person.

-We also see from the Scriptures that even though Jesus was in the form of God, he emptied himself (Phil.
-2:5-8), and in so doing was made for little while lower than the angels (Heb.
-2:9), and was also under the law (Gal.
+We also see from the Scriptures that even though Jesus was in the form of God, He emptied Himself (Phil.
+2:5-8) and in so doing was made for little while lower than the angels (Heb.
+2:9).
+He was also under the law (Gal.
 4:4).
-That is why we would see him grow in wisdom and stature (Luke 2:52)--because he was a man as well as divine, but the divine nature, so to speak, was cooperating with the limitations of humanity in order to fulfill the Law, and ultimately die for our sins.
-We therefore can draw conclusions from the above biblical references.
+That is why we would see Him grow in wisdom and stature (Luke 2:52) because He was a man as well as divine but the divine nature, so to speak, was cooperating with the limitations of humanity in order to fulfill the Law and ultimately die for our sins.
+We, therefore, can draw conclusions from the above Biblical references.

 - Jesus was subject to the Father (John 5:30).